Workers’ Comp Attorney New Jersey

 What Is Covered

 The answer is that there are no limitations on what kinds of illnesses and injuries are covered.
 If it cost you financially to have it treated and it was the direct result of your job, then it should be covered.
 Keep in mind that workers’ comp does not compensate for emotional or physical pain as personal injury lawsuits do.
-It is only financial losses which are covered.
+It is only financial losses that are covered.

 Injuries are still covered regardless of fault.
 If you caused the injury yourself or if a co-worker caused it, you are still covered.
 If a person unrelated to your job causes the injury, such as a pedestrian walking by a construction site, then workers’ comp does not cover the injury.
 In this case, you should consider filing a lawsuit against the responsible individual.
 Speak to your workers’ comp attorney New Jersey relies on if you are unsure about the best solution.